Toxoplasmosis is caused by a parasite that lives and multiplies in cats.

 Pregnant women should avoid cat litter and should thoroughly cook meat before eating it.

-Antiparasitic drugs may be given to fetuses or newborns to treat the infection.
+Antiparasitic medications may be given to fetuses or newborns to treat the infection.

-(See also Overview of Infections in Newborns Overview of Infections in Newborns Infections occur at all ages but are a great cause for concern in newborns because newborns, especially premature ones, have an underdeveloped immune system and are more susceptible to infection... read more and Toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the single-celled protozoan parasite Toxoplasma gondii.
-Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated... read more in adults.)
+(See also Overview of Infections in Newborns Overview of Infections in Newborns Infections occur at all ages but are a great cause for concern in newborns because newborns, especially preterm ones, have an underdeveloped immune system and are more susceptible to infection... read more and Toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the protozoan parasite Toxoplasma gondii.
+Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated meat... read more in adults.)

 The Toxoplasma gondii parasite lives and multiplies mainly in cats, and its eggs are shed in cat feces.
 Cat feces can contaminate food, soil, and water.
 Pregnant women become infected if they swallow Toxoplasma eggs after they touch contaminated cat litter, soil, or other objects and then touch their mouth or handle and eat food without washing their hands.
 Pregnant women can also become infected if they consume raw or undercooked meat or other foods that are contaminated.
 Fetuses become infected if Toxoplasma gondii crosses the placenta (the organ that provides nourishment to the fetus) during pregnancy.